← Back to blog

 Planning

 Most major castle festivals in Europe are announced on heritage body websites and local tourism office calendars by early spring.
-The pattern across northern Europe is that the main festival season runs from May through September, with August the peak month.
-Attendance at popular events — Provins, Warwick, Edinburgh Tattoo — requires advance booking.
-Smaller regional events at less well-known castles often operate on the day and offer more direct contact with participants.
+The pattern across northern Europe is that the main festival season runs from May through September, with July and August the peak months.
+Attendance at popular events — Provins, Kaltenberg, Visby Medeltidsveckan, the Carcassonne festival — requires advance booking, and for Visby in particular, accommodation must be reserved many months ahead.
+Smaller regional Burgfest and Spectaculum events at less well-known castle sites often operate on the day and offer more direct contact with participants without the crowds.
+Check official castle and heritage body websites in March or April for the current year's calendar.

 Explore on the map